JuliXnCXm/Webscraping_scraperapps/README.md

   Run index.py
   ```
 - This project works using a json file filled with all expression of xpath , Selectors , etc... and .env file, that's why this project only shows how to build and handle a professional scraper for applications.
+- Even if this approach was using by appium you could extract the endpoints of the for change the approach to "Attach API"

 ## Directory Hierarchy
 ```